discordjs/discord.js/docs/examples.rst

 Deleting messages
 -----------------

 The deleteMessage function takes an `Message Resolvable`_ as the first paramter.
-The second parameters is a callback.
+The second parameter is a callback.

 This snippet will delete the received message.